Chat

 CULTIVATORFROG

-CULTIVATORFROGanswered grow question 2 days ago
+CULTIVATORFROGanswered grow question a month ago

 Desde mi experiencia creo que los fertilizantes para hidroponia traen una dosis más grandes de macro y micro nutrientes.
 En tierra puede haber micro nutrientes que los fertilizantes para sustrato traen en menos cantidades.
 En el caso del la solución nutritiva debemos aportar un poco más de esos micronutrientes, por este motivo los fertilizantes de hidroponia vienen preparados para eso.
 En conclusión creo que si se podrían usar pero hay una probabilidad de producir un desequilibrio en algunos nutrientes que la planta soporta en menores cantidades.